biddisco/pycicle/README.md

 (NB.
 Doing a shallow clone isn't a great solution because you need to go back far enough to ensure the merge-base between the PR and the master branch is in the history).

-after using the above setup, pycicle can be started using a command like
+After using the above setup, pycicle can be started using a command like
 ```
-python $PYCICLE_ROOT/pycicle/pycicle.py -m greina
+python $PYCICLE_ROOT/pycicle/pycicle.py -m MACHINE -P project
 ```
 When it runs, two directories will be created
 ```